 When exporting to ePub, you can set an author name, a title and select a cover image for your ebook.
 Also, you can select a formatting style, albeit the ePub format, in comparison to PDF and DOCX, technically leaves fewer options for an individual layout.

 HTML export will interpret Markdown tags as HTML code.
 Select between Snippet to quickly copy-paste to an existing website, and “Full Page” to create a complete HTML document, including header, body, CSS links and so on.

-When selecting Publishing, you will be able to switch between your WordPress and Medium accounts – given you connected them first to Ulysses, of course.
+When selecting Publishing, you will be able to switch between your Ghost, Medium and WordPress accounts –given you connected them first to Ulysses, of course.
 You can connect as many accounts as you want.
 Once this is done, it will take you just a few clicks/taps to upload your articles, complete with images.
-For more details, read our articles about publishing to WordPress and Medium.
+For more details, read our articles about publishing to and Ghost, Medium and WordPress .

 Now you should be set.
 Happy exporting!

 This article was last updated on June 27, 2018.